elearning-x/certificat-ia/Part_1/1.6/p1_6_2_lab_solutions_qualitative_en.md

 ## Data Import

 Import the data `ozonecomplet.csv` (in Fun Campus, data is located in the `data/` directory) and convert the last two variables into qualitative variables.
-Then, provide a numerical summary for each variable. \[Use the `astype` method on the DataFrame column and the `describe` method on the DataFrame instance.\]
+Then, provide a numerical summary for each variable. \[Use the `astype` method on the DataFrame column and the `describe` method on the DataFrame instance.\].
+In Fun Campus, the datasets are located in the `data/` directory.

 ```{code-cell} python
 ozone = pd.read_csv("data/ozonecomplet.csv", header=0, sep=";")